austinmatherne-wk/frc-codex/README.md

 ```

 ### Processor
-The processor receives jobs from the filing index, processes them, and publishes the results.
+As standalone application: Receives jobs from an SQS queue, processes them,
+published the result assets to S3, and pushes notification to another SQS queue.

+As AWS Lambda function: Can be manually invoked for individual generations.
+Publishes
+result assets to S3 and includes result details in invocation response.

 To install dependencies:
 ```bash